Black History in the Making Awards

 About the Selection Process

 Departments, units and programs conduct an internal nomination and selection process to select student recipients.
 Recipients are typically chosen based on criteria such as academic excellence, service to the university or community, and intern, professional or work experiences that place them at the forefront of their careers.
-Once recipients have been selected, they can be submitted via our Google Form.

 • Departments traditionally provide a gift for their recipient, such as a book or a plaque.